 Are you missing a tooth?
 Have you been told you have a tooth that is not repairable?
 If so, you are likely a good candidate for dental implants.
-A dental implant is the gold standard for tooth replacement.
+An Austin dental implant is the gold standard for tooth replacement.
 A dental implant functions, chews and feels more like a natural tooth.

 The procedure of placement is usually surprisingly simple with minimal discomfort.
 Patients consistently report the discomfort is no different than simply having a bad tooth removed.
 Prior to placement of an implant, a sophisticated image called a CBCT may be taken.
 This image allows our surgeons to accurately plan the procedure knowing exactly where the implant will reside.
 With proper planning this procedure is safely performed producing a very esthetic result.
 In many cases a tooth can be placed immediately on top of the implant at the time of surgery while sometimes a healing period is required.
 If healing is required, Dr Cash and his team have several short-term tooth replacement options available during the healing process ensuring you never have an empty space where a tooth was!

 Patients often ask if conditions such as diabetes, gum disease, smoking or other conditions disqualify them as a candidate for implants.
 Patients with any of the above and many other health conditions have a proven history of implant success.
 Implants are a preferred tooth replacement method over fixed and removable bridges.